 Patients attending a routine blood sample appointment will be offered the opportunity to provide an extra sample of blood for inclusion within the study.

 This study is about chest infections and worsening of asthma, COPD and heart failure.
-We want to understand: (a) what impact these illnesses have on patients and the NHS; (b) how many of these illnesses could be prevented by vaccination (e.g. with COVID vaccines and other vaccines that are being developed); and (c) what groups of patients might benefit most from vaccination.
-For patients who choose to take part, we will collect information (data) from their GP records about them and their illness; collect samples from their nose, throat, saliva and urine; and ask them to complete a diary about their symptoms and wellbeing.
-We will send participants “Love to Shop” vouchers to reimburse them for their time.
+They want to understand: (a) what impact these illnesses have on patients and the NHS; (b) how many of these illnesses could be prevented by vaccination (e.g. with COVID vaccines and other vaccines that are being developed); and (c) what groups of patients might benefit most from vaccination.

 This study is led by researchers at the University of Bristol and is funded by Pfizer.
 For more information, please see the study website or contact the research team by email bnssg.avoncapgp.tmg@nhs.net or phone 0117 958 1405.